ButaPasteThis page contains information on ButaPaste for veterinary use.

 Guidelines to Successful Therapy:

-1. Use a relative high dose for the first 48 hours, then reduce gradually to a maintenance dose.
+3. Use a relatively high dose for the first 48 hours (not to exceed 4 g daily), then reduce gradually to a maintenance dose.
 Maintain lowest dose capable of producing desired clinical response.

-2. Response to BUTAPASTE therapy is prompt, usually occurring within 24 hours.
+4. Response to BUTAPASTE Paste therapy is prompt, usually occurring within 24 hours.
 If no significant clinical response is evident after 5 days, reevaluate diagnosis and therapeutic approach.

-4. Many chronic conditions will respond to BUTAPASTE therapy but discontinuance of treatment may result in recurrence of symptoms.
+5. Many chronic conditions will respond to BUTAPASTE therapy, but discontinuance of treatment may result in recurrence of symptoms.

 KEEP OUT OF REACH OF CHILDREN